JamesonRGrieve/shma-svc-mariadb/docs/README.md

 Reserved system schemas such as `mysql`, `information_schema`, `performance_schema`, and `sys` are rejected.
 Privilege levels default to full DDL/DML access, can be set to `read_only`, or extended by supplying an explicit list of privileges.
-Setting `state: absent` drops both the schema and any users declared for it.
-The role waits for MariaDB to become reachable, creates the requested schemas and scoped users, and renders export files for each user.
+Validation now happens via a custom Jinja filter so mistakes surface during `ansible-playbook --check`.
+Setting `state: absent` drops both the schema and declared users immediately—take ad-hoc dumps before toggling the state if data must be retained.
+The role waits for MariaDB to become reachable, creates the requested schemas and scoped users, and streams export entries for each user.
 Existing `mariadb_database` / `mariadb_user` variables remain available for simple single-tenant deployments.

 ### Secrets
 - `MYSQL_ROOT_PASSWORD` -> root account password